-Newsletters, Book Reviews, Notes & Queries
+Newsletters, Book Reviews, Queries & BHS Notes

 Newsletters are sent regularly to Members by email, while the most recent are stored here with the latest at the top.
 Reports of our Lectures and Outings are collected on another page (latest on top), as are Book Reviews.
 Questions about Banbury people or places can be sent to the Website and will be posted on our Banburyshire Queries page (possibly edited, and latest on top).
 BHS Notes contain notes of interest to Members.